Why Nighttime Toilet Training Takes Longer—and What Parents Can Do

 September 1, 2025

 Potty training often feels like one of the biggest—and most intimidating—milestones in a toddler’s life.
 Parents are left wondering: Is it too soon?
 How do I know if my child is ready?
 What if they resist?
 The truth is, there’s no one-size-fits-all approach.
 Some children take to it quickly, while others need more time.
 And for kids with autism, the path to readiness may look even more unique.
 The encouraging news?
 When you begin toilet training at the right moment—when your child shows genuine signs of being ready—you’re laying the foundation for success.
+This is the first part in our series on potty training, to read the other articles in our series: Toilet training in the community Nighttime toilet training

 a new family navigating the field of ABA